How Your Project Influences the Bottom Line

 How Can You Influence These Numbers?

 “Big deal,” you may say.
 “I know the numbers.
-What difference is that going to make when it comes to my project plan development process?”
+What difference is that going to make when it comes to my project processes?”
 Good question.
-There are a number of things you can be mindful of when you are working on your project plan development activities that can influence your number.
+There are a number of things you can be mindful of when you are working on your project activities that can influence your number.
 For example:

 - Can Something Get Done Faster?
 Are there tasks you can run in parallel instead of serially in order to get the project done faster?
 This is especially important as the end of your fiscal year approaches.
 You may be able to meet your financial target by accelerating billing on a project that has been delivered early.

 - Can Something be Done Different?
-It may not be that something needs to be done better with your project plan development, it could be that it just needs to be done different.
+It may not be that something needs to be done better, it could be that it just needs to be done different.
 Perhaps you could change the order of where something was done or get approvals earlier on in the process.

 The above are all ways you can influence the end of the year billing goal by not only knowing what the company’s target is but how you contribute to the bottom line yourself.